-Regular readers will also know that I recently used 102,000 Avios points for a First Class one way flight to Sao Paulo – you can read my full review here.
-I combined this with the 2-4-1 voucher however I’m going to ignore this for the purposes of my calculation.
+Regular readers will also know that I recently used 102,000 Avios points for a First-Class, one-way flight to Sao Paulo – you can read my full review here.
+I combined this with the 2-4-1 voucher, however I’m going to ignore this for the purposes of my calculation.
 I had to pay a total of £377 in taxes for the flight.
-As I wouldn’t be prepared to pay for a First or even Business Class ticket, I’d have to make sure that I compare the saving to the price of an economy ticket.
-In the current BA sale it’s possible to book a one way flight for £601.
-As such in this instance by using 102,000 avios resulting in a saving of £224 the value of my Avios points were in the region of 0.2p.
-Whilst this is a terrible rate, the number of brownie points I earned for treating the other half to a once in a lifetime First Class experience was definitely worth it :).
+As I wouldn’t be prepared to pay for a First or even Business-Class ticket, I have to make sure that I compare the saving to the price of an economy ticket.
+In the current BA sale it’s possible to book a one-way flight for £601.
+As such in this instance by using 102,000 Avios, resulting in a saving of £224, the value of my Avios points were in the region of 0.2p.
+Whilst this is a terrible rate, the number of brownie points I earned for treating the other half to a once in a lifetime First-Class experience was definitely worth it :).

-This example actually happen to me a couple of months back and was by far my best value redemption in 2018.
-I was flying to Edinburgh from London City with work and as booked a Club Europe ticket with cash.
-At the last minute we decided that my other half would join however tickets were an extortionate £561.34 for a return Club Europe ticket.
-As asking Hannah to fly in economy whilst I flew Club Europe was not an option, I would have had to fork out the £561.34 for the return ticket.
+This example actually happened to me a couple of months back and was by far my best-value redemption in 2018.
+I was flying to Edinburgh from London City with work and booked a Club Europe ticket with cash.
+At the last minute we decided that my other half would join me, however tickets were an extortionate £561.34 for a return Club Europe ticket.
+Asking Hannah to fly in economy whilst I flew Club Europe was not an option, but I was also reluctant to fork out the £561.34 for the return ticket.
 Instead I used 15,500 Avios points (with £50 in taxes) providing a total saving of £511.33.
-Value of Avios points in this instance was a staggering 3.3p per Avios point.
+The value realised in this instance was a staggering 3.3p per Avios point.

 6A – Tom and Jane are flying from London to Geneva.
-Jane flys a considerable amount with work and as such is a BA Executive Club Silver member.
-With BA Silver both Tom and Jane benefit from the seat selection at any time, business class check in, fast track security, lounge access, 2 x 32 kg bags each and various other benefits.
-As such whenever they travel they’re happy to pay more to fly BA economy where they’ll receive the benefits offered by the Silver Card.
+Jane flies a considerable amount with work and is a BA Executive Club Silver member.
+With BA Silver both Tom and Jane benefit from the seat selection at any time, Business Class check in, fast-track security, lounge access, 2 x 32 kg bags each and various other benefits.
+As such whenever they travel they’re happy to pay more to fly BA economy where they’ll receive the benefits offered by the Silver card.
 A return BA flight to Geneva would cost somewhere in the region of £101.74 per person in February.
-The equivalent flight would require 8,000 avios points and £35 in taxes.
-As such the saving of £66.74 would equate to an Avios points value in the region of 0.8p per Avios.
+The equivalent flight would require 8,000 Avios points and £35 in taxes.
+So the saving of £66.74 would equate to an Avios points value in the region of 0.8p per Avios.

 6B – Sally and Richard are flying to Barcelona for a weekend away and would usually be happy to fly with the cheapest budget operator.
 Redeeming points from London to Barcelona would require 13,000 Avios points and £35 in taxes with British Airways.
 The ‘equivalent’ flight with Ryanair would cost £42 resulting in a saving of £7.
 In this instance the Avios points value would be a very poor 0.3p per Avios point.